'You're going to see acts that defy humanity,' police chief says, as officials urge calm when Tyre Nichols arrest videos are released publicly tonight

 Five Memphis officers were charged Thursday in Nichols' death following a reckless driving stop that Davis said her department has not been able to substantiate.

-With release of the footage imminent, officials are urging any demonstrations Friday to be civil.
+With the release of the footage imminent, officials are urging any demonstrations Friday to be civil.

 Live updates: Memphis to release Tyre Nichols arrest videos